MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### Network errors when navigating to a browser page

-When you are first setting up Defender for Cloud Apps access and session controls for an app, common network errors that may arise include: "This site is not secure" and "There is no internet connection".
+When you're first setting up Defender for Cloud Apps access and session controls for an app, common network errors that may arise include: "This site is not secure" and "There is no internet connection".
 These messages can indicate a general network configuration error.

 **Recommended steps**